- ICH GCP

 Exclusion Criteria:

-- Patients who have undergone ancillary standard of care maneuvers, to include first-line maneuvers (McRoberts/suprapubic pressure), prior to use of the Yaari Extractor.
+- Patients who have undergone attempted delivery using ancillary standard of care maneuvers, to include first-line maneuvers (McRoberts ± suprapubic pressure with downward traction on the fetal head), prior to use of the Yaari Extractor.
+(NOTE: Hyperflexion of the hips or legs is allowed prior to and during use of the Yaari Extractor.)

 - Cesarean section is planned for the patient.